 As a national officer, you will work closely with National Staff members as they keep you informed about the organization and its programs.
 The Executive Director serves as the official adviser to the National Executive Council.
-The Director of Leadership is a member of the staff who works directly with the national officers and assists them in coordinating national officer responsibilities.
+The Youth Leadership Manager is a member of the staff who works directly with the national officers and assists them in coordinating national officer responsibilities.
 This person will serve as primary point of contact for National Staff.
-The Director of Leadership should always be aware of your activities and should be copied on any and all correspondence that relates to your role as a national officer.
+The Youth Leadership Manager should always be aware of your activities and should be copied on any and all correspondence that relates to your role as a national officer.

 Other staff members will involve you in their departments work to gather opinions and input on an idea or to participate in a special project.
 You will have many opportunities to get acquainted with staff throughout the year.
-Feel free to call on the Director of Leadership for any assistance you might need.
+Feel free to call on the Youth Leadership Manager for any assistance you might need.